SubAtomicOne/PythonTradingBotSim/README.md

 # PythonTradingBotSim
 This is a simple Trading simulation done in Python that uses a public API and simple weights to either buy or sell and track this data in a json file.
+The bot is a WIP and any help is greatly appreciated.
+This is a simple project that may evolve into a LSTM model rather than weights or possibly multiple models that will average the outcomes out.

 Once Ran it will creat JSON files to store the data for other use and graphing (WIP)